These By Laws relate only to 7th grade teams, 8th grade teams, and

 a.
 The deadline for cooperative(co-op) written application to the SIJHSAA is July 1 each year.
 APPLICATION FORMS ARE AVAILABLE THROUGH THE SIJHSAA OFFICE.

 b.
-Each member of the co-op must have an enrollment(K-8) of 200 or less and each must be an SIJHSAA member in good standing.
+The total number of K-8 students in a co-op must be 400 students or less and each school must be an SIJHSAA member in good standing.

 c.
 The combined K-8 enrollments of the schools within the co-op shall be utilized to determine the team's classification for SIJHSAA State Series play.